jonneymendoza/BreakingBadCharacterDiscovery/README.md

 # BreakingBadCharacterDiscovery

-A simple android app that displays al the characters from breaking bad
+A simple android app that displays all the characters from breaking bad

+Features:

+* List all breaking bad characters
+* Filter list of characters based on season appearance
+* Search and filter characters based on keyword typed(You can for example search and display all characters from the Walter White's family
+* Display more details regarding the character on a seperate screen

 Tech stack used: